 On 20 February 2016, Fiji was hit by Category 5 Tropical Cyclone Winston.
 It was one of the largest cyclones Fiji had experienced and the government-led Post-Disaster Needs Assessment estimated the total value of the damages and losses for the country at FJ$1.99 billion.
 In the aftermath of Tropical Cyclone Winston, WCS conducted three major studies to assess the impact of Tropical Cyclone Winston on fishing communities, the mud crab fishery, and coral reefs.

-- Providing communities with low-impact fishing gear to minimse further stress to damaged habitats
+ii.
+Providing communities with low-impact fishing gear to minimise further stress to damaged habitats;

 This study recommended that: